MicrosoftDocs/kaizala-docs/Articles/Actions/KASClient/generated/modules/kasclient.form.md

 Retrieves the Action Package Properties from the local data cache if any exists These properties are saved at the action package level.
 So all action instances created from this action package will receive the same data.

+#### Note

+This API doesn't work as expected in case of historical messages.

 #### Sample Usage